pha123661/NYCU-2021Spring-Introduction_to_AI/README.md

 ### Use trained model to classify youtube video:
 1. Make sure you have "Trained_model_wonorm.pth" under the same directory.
 2. Run "$ python Demo-classify-youtube.py"

+**Note:** YouTube tends to block python crawler, if the process stucks, please enter ^C and restart the program.